thomasbecker/cassandra-quarkus/CONTRIBUTING.md

 to keep files readable across all mediums (IDE, terminal, Github...).

 ## Coding style -- production code

-Do not use static imports.
+Do not use static imports in production code.
 They make things harder to understand when you look at the code without IDE support, like Github's code view.

 Avoid abbreviations in class and variable names.
 A good rule of thumb is that you should only use them if you would also do so verbally.
 For example, "id" and "config" are probably reasonable.